"It is better to dance than to fight," Reid tells Republicans

 Fueled by Super PAC money and advertising, the race got nasty at times.
 In total, $67 million dollars was spent in the election, according to the Center for Responsive Politics.
 Much of that – $34 million – was sent by outside groups advocacy groups.

 At the three debate, Mandel and Brown battled over the auto bailout, abortion and each other’s record.
 The testiness of the race spilled out on the debate stage – at one debate Mandel told Brown to “calm down” and called him “a liar.”

 Brown was first elected to the Senate in 2006, during a wave of Democratic victories in the Senate and House.
 Throughout most of the 2012 race, especially in September and October, Brown led Mandel by around 10 percentage points in independent poling.

 Pennsylvania: Sen. Bob Casey (D) vs. Tom Smith (R)

-Final result: Sen. Bob Casey wins
+CNN projection: Sen. Bob Casey wins

 Though recent polls gave Republicans hope where they previously had little, freshman Democratic Sen. Bob Casey of Pennsylvania was re-elected Tuesday.

 GOP candidate Tom Smith, a wealthy business executive, lagged far behind Casey for much of the race.